-Flue and air ducts are supplied to a concentric design and are 80/125mm flue size.
+Flue and air ducts are supplied to a concentric design using 130/200mm flue.
 See section 4.7.10 for component choices.
 Flues should slope back to the Heater by three degrees.

 Terminal positions must comply with the requirements detailed in section 4.7.13